CamCove-Crichton/Whiskey-d_Away/README.md

 - tours>models.py (All clear no errors found)
 - tours>forms.py (All clear no errors found)
 - tours>admin.py (All clear no errors found)
+- profiles>views.py (All clear no errors found)
+- profiles>urls.py (All clear no errors found)
+- profiles>models.py (All clear no errors found)
+- profiles>forms.py (E501 on line 88 of line too long, but unsure how to break it down further without messing up the calculation logic)

 **W3C Nu HTML Checker Results**

-- tours>tours.html (After removing any django template tags, no errors or warnings to show)
+- tours>templates>tours>tours.html (After removing any django template tags, no errors or warnings to show)
-- tours>tour_detail.html (After removing any django template tags, no errors or warnings to show)
+- tours>templates>tours>tour_detail.html (After removing any django template tags, no errors or warnings to show)
-- tours>edit_tour.html (After removing any django template tags, no errors or warnings to show)
+- tours>templates>tours>edit_tour.html (After removing any django template tags, no errors or warnings to show)
-- tours>add_tour.html (After removing any django template tags, no errors or warnings to show)
+- tours>templates>tours>add_tour.html (After removing any django template tags, no errors or warnings to show)
-- tours>includes>quantity_input_script.html (No errors or warnings to show)
+- tours>templates>tours>includes>quantity_input_script.html (No errors or warnings to show)
-- tours>custom_widget_templates>custom_clearable_file_input.html (After removing any django template tags, no errors or warnings to show)
+- tours>templates>tours>custom_widget_templates>custom_clearable_file_input.html (After removing any django template tags, no errors or warnings to show)
 - templates>base.html (Error found at ln181 for aria-controls must point to an element in the same document.
 Unsure how to correct due to using an includes files)
 - templates>includes>mobile-top-header.html (Errors found on ln9, ln42, ln67 for element not allowed as element of body, but unsure how to correct with it being a separate file and working with the base template)
 - templates>includes>main-nav.html (After removing any django template tags, no errors or warnings to show)